 That means endorsing collaboration and matchmaking employees whose skill sets aren’t the same but complement one another.

 No step is too small when it comes to creating functional networks.

-Here is a list of dos and don’ts that will come in handy, despite the company’s size or the industry you’re in.
+We’ll also share a list of dos and don’ts that will come in handy, despite the company’s size or the industry you’re in.

-- DO work off of existing connections
+DO work off of existing connections

-Find out who works with whom already, or which groups they belong to.
+Find out who works with whom already, or which social groups they belong to.

 A survey like this will reveal pre-existing connections, and give you an idea of how the teams work at the moment.

 DO analyze your current organization for weak spots or missing links

 From the employee survey, you can identify pockets of knowledge that are unused or gaps in communication.

 This leads to the process of forming a complex picture of your teams’ interconnectedness and how it can be improved.